liamcryan/interactive-project-euler/README.rst

 Now you need to verify that the NGINX_HOST is correct in this volumes to the .pem files.

 Finally, uncomment ssl related lines in nginx.conf.template.
+Also comment listen on port 80 in second server directive.

 Then::